carpentries/workshop-template/_extras/customization.md

 you can edit the file in `_includes/install_instructions/videoconferencing.html` to include the relevant installation instructions.

-## Home Page: Schedule and Syllabus
+## Home Page: Schedule

-To edit the sections titled `Schedule` and `Syllabus` that appear on the website so that they show what you are actually planning to teach and when, you need to modify the files that are located in the appropriate workshop folder (`dc`, `lc` or `swc`) inside the `_includes` folder.
+To edit the section titled `Schedule` that appears on the website so that it shows when you are planning to teach the different episodes and lessons in your workshop, you need to modify the `schedule.html` file located in the appropriate workshop folder (`dc`, `lc` or `swc`) inside the `_includes` folder.

 ## Home Page: Setup Instructions